 1. Maximize the distance between pads used for downhole drilling, and maximize the use of directional drilling, based upon the best available technology.
 The Colorado Oil and Gas Conservation Commission (COGCC) should determine the appropriate spacing of the downhole drilling in a particular area, not the companies applying for drilling permits.
-Whatever the pad spacing selected, minimize the length and environmental impact of new roads constructed to service well locations, and utilize existing roads to the maximum degree possible.
-The total area of each pad should be restricted to the least amount of acreage required to drill the wells planned for that pad.
-The overall goal is to minimize habitat destruction and fragmentation and to avoid development in sensitive places through siting pads, roads, pipelines, and structures where they will do the least damage.
+Whatever the pad spacing selected, minimize the length of new roads constructed to service well locations, and utilize existing roads to the maximum degree possible.
+Minimize the total area of pad disturbance (e.g., 10-20 acres) to that acreage required to implement maximum surface well spacing.
+The overall goal is to minimize habitat destruction and fragmentation and to avoid development in sensitive places through siting pads, roads, pipelines, and structures where they do the least damage.